MakerPrepLA/makerprepla/lessons/lesson07/lesson7.md

 #### Exercise 1

-1. Use the console to write an expression which compares two strings and produces a true value.
+1. Use the console to write an expression which compares two strings and produces a `true` value.
-2. Write an expression comparing two strings which produces a false value.
+2. Write an expression comparing two strings which produces a `false` value.
 3. Determine whether string comparison is case sensitive
 4. Determine whether string comparison is space sensitive (does adding extra spaces change the outcome?)
-5. Write an expression that considers the equivalency of a string and a number and produces a false value
+5. Write an expression that considers the equivalency of a string and a number and produces a `false` value
-6. Write an expression that considers the equivalency of a number and a string and produces a true value
+6. Write an expression that considers the equivalency of a number and a string and produces a `true value`

 ## Conditional Statements

 The `if` statement runs a series of lines of code (a **code block**) depending on whether a programmer-specified boolean condition evaluates to `true` or `false`.
 Since these are multi-line statements, they'll be hard to type into the console.
 Luckily, we can use a tool like [repl.it](http://repl.it/) which is much nicer than using the Chrome Console when working with large blocks of code. **Remember to save your work in Sublime when you're done with it!**

+Alternatively, you can use `[SHIFT + ENTER]` in the Chrome console to type multiple lines into a single console input.
+Finally, `<script>` tags are always an option, just remember that they're not a REPL; if you want to know what an expression inside of a `<script>` tag evaluates to, you'll need to manually log or alert it.

 #### Exercise 2